Franck Ribéry: Personal life

+Ribéry is a convert to Islam, following which, he adopted the name Bilal Yusuf Mohammed.

+Ribéry married Wahiba, a French national of Algerian descent and the couple have three daughters named Hiziya, Shahinez and Keltoum Chérifa, and two sons named Seif el Islam and Mohammed.

+He also has a another son, Franck, with his new partner Greta Beccaglia.

 Indictment

 On 18 April 2010, it was first reported by French television service M6 that four members of the French national team were being investigated for their roles as clients of a prostitution ring that was being operated inside a Paris nightclub, with some of the women possibly being underage.
 The report also stated that two of the players were already questioned as witnesses by judge André Dando and a group of magistrates.
 The report described the two players as being one who "is a major player in a big foreign club" and that the other "plays in the championship of France Ligue 1".
 Later that day, the players were discovered to be Ribéry and Karim Benzema.
 During his interview with Dando, Ribéry reportedly admitted to having had a relationship with a prostitute, but did not know that she was a minor at the time the relationship began.

 On 29 April 2010, the country's Secretary of State for Sports Rama Yade, after refusing to publicly comment on the case in its infancy, declared that any player placed under investigation should not represent the France national team.
 The following day, a judicial source confirmed that Ribéry would not be placed under official investigation, if at all, before the start of the 2010 World Cup.
 On 20 July, Ribéry was questioned by Paris police and, following questioning, was indicted by judge Dando on the charge of "solicitation of a minor prostitute".
 In November 2011, prosecutors asked for the cases against Ribéry and Benzema to be dropped, saying that the players were not aware that the escort, identified as Zahia Dehar, was 16 years old when they had paid to have sex with her.

+In June 2013, after two years of investigation, it was announced that Ribéry and Benzema would go on trial charged with underage sex.
+The trial began in Paris on 20 January 2014, without either player present, but the charges were dropped ten days later after the judge ruled that there was insufficient evidence they were aware that Dehar was a minor at the time.
+Ribery's lawyer, Carlo Alberto Brusa, said he was "very happy with the verdict".